 First of all, there is no need to panic.
 You may not be able to charge your Tesla to 100% because Teslas are pre-set to charge up to 90% as opposed to full battery capacity.
 The primary reason for these presets is to protect the battery and enhance its durability.

-Why Can’t I Charge My Tesla to 100%.
-Charging-a-Blue-Tesla
+Why Can’t I Charge My Tesla To 100%.
+Charging-A-Blue-Tesla

 This default setting is also intended to enhance the car’s energy efficiency.
 Interestingly, some critical components in your vehicle will stop working if you charge your Tesla up to 100%, including the regen braking system, whose efficiency is compromised at full charge.